Recognizing and controlling hazards is essential when working on energized equipment.

 Years ago, I investigated an incident where three workers were attempting to test a 4kV motor from a CB compartment.
 One worker contacted the energized ports with a probe while it was connected to a grounded insulation tester.
 Although the test leads were 16 AWG (relatively small conductors), they didn’t open or isolate the fault current.
 Instead, as the test leads began to melt, the air ionized and the resultant arc flash ignited the clothing of all three workers and caused serious burn injuries and catastrophic equipment damage.
 The worker in the compartment was wearing insulating gloves and leather protectors on one hand.
 When I visited him in the burn center, the doctor indicated that he would lose the arm on the side that didn’t have any PPE, while the gloved arm wasn’t injured at all.

-Some CB manufacturers offer ground and test devices that are designed to fit into the CB compartment after the CB is removed.
+Some CB manufactures offer ground and test devices that are designed to fit into the CB compartment after the CB is removed.
 When the ground and test device is fully racked-in it basically extends the bus and line ports to the front of the CB compartment.
 These devices incorporate key interlock systems that help ensure proper operation.
-They contain shutters/barriers that expose the selected ports — when the correct keys are inserted and operated — and allow testing through the ports without entering the CB compartment.
+They contain shutters/barriers that expose the selected ports—when the correct keys are inserted and operated—and allow testing through the ports without entering the CB compartment.
 However, many of the hazards described above must still be recognized and controlled when using ground and test devices.

 In summary, if you must perform testing from inside a CB compartment, consider including these basic steps in your training program and written procedures:

-Install an insulating barrier to cover the energized ports (Photo 3 and Photo 4 above).
+- Install an insulating barrier to cover the energized ports.

 Company-approved work procedures, safe work practices, training programs, and the proper selection and use of tools and test equipment are meant to prevent accidents.
 The use of PPE is designed to prevent injury when you make a mistake.